Mohd Asri Zainul Abidin: Views and principles

-Criticism
+Criticisms

-Although some have accused him of subscribing to Wahhabism, he does not accept Muhammad ibn Abd al-Wahhab (d.
-1793) as a great scholar or consider him a moderate and progressive scholar.
-Asri can be characterized as a moderate scholar who urges Muslims to practice more than one madhhab simultaneously within Sunni Islamic doctrine, namely the Hanbali, Shafiʿi, Maliki, and Hanafi schools.
+While some have accused Mohd Asri of subscribing to Wahhabism, others claim he does not accept Muhammad ibn Abd al-Wahhab (1703–1792) as a great scholar or consider him a moderate and progressive scholar.
+Mohd Asri can be characterized as a moderate scholar who urges Muslims to practice more than one Madhhab simultaneously within Sunni Islamic doctrine, namely the Hanbali, Shafiʿi, Maliki, and Hanafi schools.

 He is very vocal on Malaysia's political and religious contexts, and in criticizing the labeling of certain non-Muslim parties, especially the opposition Democratic Action Party (DAP) as kafir harbi (infidels against whom war can be waged) and efforts to amend the Syariah (the term used in Malaysia for Sharia) Courts (Criminal Jurisdiction) Act 1965 to allow certain Hudud punishments to be implemented in certain states in Malaysia.

 On issues such as the environment, he is against pollution.
-He advocates modesty in fashion, particularly the proper attire for Muslim women, and Muslims can wear non-Muslim traditional dresses.
+He advocates modesty in fashion, particularly the proper attire for Muslim women, and that Muslims can wear non-Muslim traditional dresses.

 Personal life

-Mohd Asri is married with five children, namely Talhah, Intisor, Ibtihal, Dihyah and Irwa', respectively.
+Mohd Asri is married with five children, namely Talhah Mohd Asri, Intisor Mohd Asri, Ibtihal Mohd Asri, Dihyah Mohd Asri and Irwa' Mohd Asri, respectively.